Marcey1611/stock-tracker-project-sysad-ws2425/doc/documentation/services/flutter_app/Readme.md

 Functions that rely on API requests or Flutter-specific components cannot be validated.

-For detailed installation instructions, see: [Insert link to installation instructions here]
+For detailed installation instructions, see: [Install Instructions](../../../../source/stock_tracker/install_flutter/install_instructions.md)